Medical-Image-Analysis-Laboratory/fabian_utils/README.md

 - [ x ] input random brain properties using set_brainproperties.m
 - [ x ] Generate json file for each simulation listing parameters
 - [ x ] Log the simulation status
+- [ x ] Build a dictionary for MR fingerprinting
 - [   ] dive into K-Space Sampling function to optimize memory handling
+- [   ] Solve orientation handling bugs in matlab
+- [   ] simulation with different motion level

 *Current Status*: `python run_fabian.py` runs any fetal model (STA, FETA_CHUV, FIDON_CHUV).
 Prior running the script you should run fsl_clustering to generate the partial volumes.
 There remain some issues in Matlab given the orientation code of the volume, which FaBIAN cannot robustely manage.